Censys Platform Syntax Differences

 Tokenization

-, our platform locates all services running HTTP and scans the body.
-It tokenizes "click"
+, our Platform locates all services running HTTP and scans the body.
+It tokenizes"click"

 separately and ensures that they are in close proximity to each other in the body.
-Optimized tokenization allows Censys to handle large amounts of data, including HTML bodies, titles, and metadata, without slowing down performance.
+Optimized tokenization allows Censys to handle large amounts of data, including HTML bodies, titles, and metadata, without slowing down performance. - Similarly, when a user searches for

-, the query undergoes the same tokenization process, converting access=denied
+, the query undergoes the same tokenization process, convertingaccess=denied

 .
 When the Platform checks the document, it verifies whether the query's tokens appear in the correct order.
-Since the document contains access denied (even though it was originally written as access+denied
+Since the document containsaccess denied

 ), the search still matches.